dvelaren/coffee_leaf_rust_diagnosis_dl/Preprocessing/README.md

  - python3.6 createStructure.py -fp --folder where is the data, where are the coffee leaf rust development stage folders

- Output: This code create 4 folders name "(type)_data" into -fp folder path
+ Output: This code creates 4 folders name "(type)_data" into -fp folder path

 Functions table: